Jurigag/fast-micro-router-phalcon/README.md

 - [ ] Add readme on collection handlers
 - [ ] Write tests
 - [ ] Handle routes with diffrent regexp which can be matched by same url but have diffrent method/hostname
+- [ ] Change namespace and class names if needed to better